 Streetscape is a service run by Congleton Town Council (CTC) to maintain some of the outside spaces in Congleton.
 It is a Cheshire East Council (CEC) service which has been devolved to Congleton.
 The other towns of Cheshire East have their service provided directly by CEC.
-Congleton’s Streetscape service has had good feedback from townspeople and the team are very proud of their town.
+Congleton’s Streetscape service has received good feedback from the townspeople and the team are very proud of their town.
 CEC still pays CTC for the Streetscape service.
-Streetscape does not maintain ALL the outside environment in Congleton.
-Some of this is the responsibility of other organisations, such as CEC itself.
-The Streetscape team plans to publish a map showing ‘who maintains what’ to help people in Congleton direct their questions to the right person.
+Streetscape does not maintain ALL of the outside environment in Congleton, some of this is the responsibility of other organisations, such as CEC itself.
+The Streetscape team plan to publish a map showing ‘who maintains what’ to help people in Congleton direct their questions to the right person.

 What Services does Streetscape provide?